ehsueh/soil2sauce/TESTING.md

 If you encounter issues:

-1. Check logs in `agentkit/logs/agent.log`
+1. Review backend console output for detailed logs
-2. Review backend console output
+2. Check browser console for frontend errors
 3. Check OpenAI dashboard for assistant runs
 4. Verify all environment variables are set correctly
-5. Ensure all services are running
+5. Ensure backend and frontend services are running